xlladdins/xll_sqlite/README.md

 Sqlite tables are created using [`=SQL.CREATE_TABLE(db, name, data, columns, types)`](https://www.sqlite.org/lang_createtable.html).
 The the `columns` and `types` are used for the schema in `CREATE TABLE` and `data` are `INSERT INTO` to the table.
-If `data` is missing then the table is created.
+If `data` is missing then the table is created with 0 rows.

 If `columns` are not specified then the first row of `data` is used for column names.
 The allowed `_types` are those specified